mbuhidar/retro_typein_tools/README.md

     {s UP_ARROW} - shifted up arrow symbol

-After the October 1984 issue, the over/under score representation was discontinued.
-These special characters should be typed as listed in the magazines after that issue.
+After the October 1984 issue, the over/under score representation was discontinued as was the use of braces as delineators.
+After October 1984, the braces were replaced by brackets, however, either can be used while typing in the programs for any issue.
+The special characters can be typed as listed in the magazines after that issue.

 ### Using the output files